Best Rental Cars I’ve Actually Slept In

 A white Toyota Aygo X rental car parked on a rocky coast in Gozo, Malta, during a vibrant sunset over the Mediterranean Sea.

-Toyota Aygo X, Gozo, Malta
+Toyota Aygo X – Gozo, Malta.

 Citroën C3

-Vehicle Audit: Citroën C3.
 5/5.
 Perfect car.

 Great for sleeping, fuel efficient.
 Seats folded almost flat – minimal incline, no step between trunk and seats.
 Inflatable mats were enough to level it.
 At 190cm, the end of the mat and legs went between the front seats.
 My partner being a bit smaller definitely helped.
 We slept very well.